 The final results of breast reconstruction following mastectomy can help lessen the physical and emotional impact of mastectomy.

 Over time, some breast sensation may return, and scar lines will improve, although they’ll never disappear completely.
+With our Embrace Scar Therapy, most patients experience dramatic scar fading.

 There are trade-offs, but most women feel these are small compared to the large improvement in their quality of life and the ability to look and feel whole.
-Careful monitoring of breast health through self-exam, mammography and other diagnostic techniques is essential to your long-term health.
+Careful monitoring of breast health through self-exam, mammography, and other diagnostic techniques is essential to your long-term health.

 If you experience shortness of breath, chest pains, or unusual heart beats, seek medical attention immediately.
 Should any of these complications occur, you may require hospitalization and additional treatment.